Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/02-Edge-AI-ZCU104/step2.md

 Besides U-Boot, the common image does not have default environment variables.
 So you must update the `bootargs` manually.
 A pre-prepared [system-user.dtsi](./ref_files/step2_pfm/system-user.dtsi) file which adds pre-defined `bootargs` is located in the `step2_pfm` directory.
 Copy the `system-user.dtsi` file to the `zcu104_software_platform` directory and follow these steps to generate the DTB file.

+>Note: Device tree knowledge is a common know-how.
+Please refer to [Device Tree WIKI page](https://en.wikipedia.org/wiki/Devicetree#Linux) for more information if you are not familiar with it.

 1. First, go to `zcu104_software_platform` directory and launch `XSCT` tool.

    ```bash